 Center Parcs was founded back in 1968 in the Netherlands and has slowly expanded across Europe, finally reaching the UK in 1987.
 In total there are 26 sites in Europe, with several more in development.
 They cater mainly for families and provide lodges set in secluded forests.
 Apart from two days per week, cars are not allowed in the park which provides for a tranquil experience.
 There is plenty to do on site, either for those feeling energetic or for people who fancy a rest.

-Center Parcs.
-Well, Center Parcs anywhere but the UK.
-As I said earlier, they have sites across Europe and many are within a three to four hour drive of Calais.
-Fortunately in Europe, the company doesn’t find it necessary to increase their prices by at least 50% during school holidays.
+Center Parcs anywhere but the UK.
+As I said earlier, they have sites across Europe and many are within a three to four-hour drive from Calais.
+Fortunately, in Europe, the company doesn’t find it necessary to increase their prices by at least 50% during school holidays.

 Take a look at the table below.
 I have compared prices from five sites – two in the UK and the others from Belgium, Netherlands and France.